prt95/VehicleRental/README.md

 `java -jar target/application.jar`

+## Running the application with file input

+You can provide commands to application using file as below

+`java -jar target/application.jar` input.txt

 ## Running tests

 The `mvn package` command runs all the unit tests and also packages the application in the form of a jar file.
 If you